-Current lung cancer research
+Current research into lung cancer

 Help us beat cancer sooner